TSiu88/been-there-done-that/README.md

 * It will use a Places of Interest API for place data (mapbox)
 * Data will persist in a firebase database
 * Have user authentication/authorization so users can log in and be only able to see their own data
+* Users will be able to tag a places as visited or add a private note about a place that are visible only to themselves

 ### Future Product Roadmap